gizmecano/opencart-2-fr/README.md

 ## Compatibility

-The [latest release](https://github.com/GizMecano/opencart-2-fr/releases/latest) of this pack has been successfully tested with the [version 2.0.1.1](https://github.com/opencart/opencart/releases/tag/2.0.1.1) of OpenCart.
+The [latest release](https://github.com/GizMecano/opencart-2-fr/releases/latest) of this pack has been successfully tested with [OpenCart 2.0.1.1](https://github.com/opencart/opencart/releases/tag/2.0.1.1).

 ## Contribution